syncfusion-content/windowsforms-docs/WindowsForms/Ribbon/Serialization-Support.md

 #### Through XML

 The saved Ribbon state can be loaded from an xml file using the `AppStateSerializer`.
-This instance of `AppStateSerializer` must then be passed as an argument to the `LoadState` function in the Ribbon.
+The instance of `AppStateSerializer` must be passed as an argument to the `LoadState` function in the Ribbon.

 {% tabs %}